-- Certain parts of Bowen Drive (just past the intersection of Bowen Rd and Bowen Drive) also offer great views.
+- Certain parts of Bowen Drive (just past the intersection of Bowen Road and Bowen Drive) and Braemar Hill also offer great views.

-- Central Ferry Pier – a great place to view the fireworks which is why it will also be very popular.
+- Central Ferry Pier – a great place to view the light show which is why it will also be very popular.
 Go early and save your spot!

-- Wherever you’re going, get there early.
-We know you know this, but note that once spots reach a max capacity the police will close them off.
+- Get there early – We know you know this, but note that once spots reach a max capacity the police will close them off.
 So leave earlier than you think you need to #earlybirdgetstheworm.